Leeiiiiiii/profile/README.md

 - 💬 Ask me about anything.
-- 📫 How to reach me: Discord! noturmamma#0001
+- 📫 How to reach me: Discord: ! noturmamma#0001

 - ⚡ Fun fact: No one likes a know it all ^_^